Prospective Sloan Students

-The program curriculum combines rigorous coursework with a robust practical training component which includes a required summer internship, Sloan Colloquia bringing industry experts to campus, elective Practitioner-Led Intensive Courses (PLICs), an annual off-campus intersession program field trip to meet industry leaders, and a second-year capstone project.
+The program curriculum combines rigorous coursework with a robust practical training component which includes a required summer internship, Sloan Colloquium bringing industry experts to campus, elective Practitioner-Led Intensive Courses (PLICs), an annual off-campus January intersession program field trip immersion, and a second-year capstone project.

 Sloan alumni serve in leadership positions in a variety of settings, including hospitals, long-term care, ambulatory services, insurance/benefits organizations, pharmaceuticals, management consulting, professional associations and government organizations.
 Many students develop mentorship relationships with alumni that persist even after graduation.